 I think it was the early 90s when my mom started cooking with salsa.
-Back then, it was an exotic sauce that everyone was talking about.
+Back then, it was a new and exciting sauce that everyone was talking about.
 My mom used it in everything.
 Okay maybe not everything, but it seemed that salsa was included in many of our meals.

 We had fajitas, tacos, dips and my mom’s specialty, chicken breasts covered in salsa and cheese.
 Yum!
-Nowadays, salsa isn’t exotic and most people have a jar or two in their homes.
+Nowadays, salsa is pretty mainstream and most people have a jar or two in their homes.

 Do you know what’s even better than the salsa in a jar?
 Homemade salsa, of course!
 Nothing beats the fresh flavor of garden veggies, herbs and spices.
 I can eat it right out of the bowl by itself (and I’ve done that on more than one occasion!).

 This is the best homemade salsa recipe.
 I use fresh tomatoes, a jalapeno pepper, shallot, green bell pepper, green onions, fresh cilantro, garlic and more.
 If you have tomato plants in your garden, then you’re all set.
 If not, no worries.
 You can pick some up at the grocery store or local farmer’s market.

 Unfortunately, I have a black thumb so I don’t have a garden with fresh veggies.
 Let’s just say I’m having trouble keeping the hostas alive so I doubt veggies would stand a chance under my care.
 Good thing there is the farmer’s market and friends and family members with green thumbs.
 Finding fresh garden veggies and herbs is a non-issue.
 Making your own salsa couldn’t be easier!